yusuf-ishaku/livesession/README.md

 Data  Ui   Controller

 In this system, you separate functions that update your data from functions that update your state(UI).

-A typical example is displayed in this repository at /src/functions.js
+A typical example is displayed in this repository at /src/assets/functions/model1.js In the App.jsx file, useState and set[vareiable name ] is an example of the SOC that react does under the hood.
+You can also study my vtamise-chat-app repository for another example of this method of working with SOC

 In this codebase, a typical file structure is shown.